Ipanov7/deshortify-docs/README.md

-# deshortify-docs
+# URL Deshortify
-Find out if a shortened URL is safe.
-Browse the complete URL, its security level and TLS certificates
+Tired of suspicious shortened URLs?
+With URL Deshortify you can inspect any endpoint, figure out where is it leading you and how safe it is.
+Deshortify will inpect the URL for you:

+* find out where the shortened URL is really leading you
+* figure out if the landing page is protected with HTTPS
+* doublecheck the website certificate and assert its validity